Chart Color Schemes

 Orange Surrounds features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 77.5% of all households, including 35.2% couples with children, 34.1% couples without children, and 7.7% single parent families.
-Non-family households constitute the remaining 22.5%, with lone person households at 21.4% and group households comprising 1.1%.
-The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.5.
+Family households account for 77.5% of all households, including 35.2% couples with children, 34.1% couples without children, and 7.7% single parent families.
+Non-family households comprise the remaining 22.5%, with lone person households at 21.4% and group households making up 1.1%.
+The median household size is 2.6 people, larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households